 Digitalisation in the CEP industry is the process of gathering enormous amounts of information from distribution centres and storing that information digitally.

 Distribution centres tend to collect data about two things:

-Without necessarily having to change the layout of their sortation system, distribution centres can benefit from data capture, analytics, and other digitalisation efforts on several parameters:
+Without necessarily having to change the layout of their sortation systems, distribution centres can benefit from data capture, analytics and other digitalisation efforts on several parameters:

 So how does digitalisation actually work?
 Let’s start off by looking at the data collection methods.